-On April 12, 2021 the Company acquired 6,500,000 common shares of Value Exchange International, Inc. ("Value Exchange International"), an OTC listed company, for an aggregate subscription price of \$650,000.
-After the transaction the Company owns approximately 18% of Value Exchange International and does not have significant influence on it.
-The stock's fair value is determined by reference to quoted stock prices.
+On April 12, 2021 a subsidiary of the Company acquired 6,500,000 common shares of Value Exchange International, Inc. ("Value Exchange International"), an OTC listed company, for an aggregate subscription price of \$650,000.
+As of September 30, 2022, the Company, through subsidiaries, owned approximately 18.1% of Value Exchange International.
+The stock's fair value was determined by reference to quoted stock prices.